Unlawful changes to gamebird release licence challenged by BASC

 All the latest news and advice on general licences and how they affect you.

-Work is underway to tackle a growing threat to the humble bee – the invasive Asian hornet which can decimate the native population of honeybees and bumblebees.
+Work is underway to tackle a growing threat to the humble bee – the invasive Asian hornet which has the potential to decimate our native populations of honeybees and bumblebees.

-We all know how important our pollinators are – without them our chances of survival would be very slim.
-And while all animals, big or small, have their place in ensuring our ecosystems run smoothly and without hitches, problems arise when a stranger arrives unannounced and unwelcome…
+The UK’s pollinators are fundamentally important to all of us – without them our chances of survival would be very slim.
+And while all animals, big or small, have their place in ensuring our ecosystems run smoothly, problems arise when a stranger arrives unannounced and unwelcome.

-We have all heard of the damage muntjac deer or grey squirrels cause to the British countryside and its wildlife.
-However, the invader we want to highlight now is a lot harder to spot and potentially much more dangerous…
+Many of you will be aware of the damage muntjac deer or grey squirrels cause to the British countryside and its wildlife.
+However, the Asian hornet can be more tricky to spot and has the potential to do significant harm of a different kind.

-But don’t get too excited and eager to kill every striped insect you see.
-We have our native European hornets (Vespa crabro), and a few other lookalikes like the giant horntail (Urocerus gigas) commonly called a woodwasp.
+Be aware that not all large striped insects you see are baddies.
+For instance, we have native European hornets (Vespa crabro), and a few other lookalikes like the giant horntail (Urocerus gigas), commonly called a woodwasp.
 These guys are not a threat to UK pollinators. Â

 Regarding both species of hornets, be careful as their stings are very potent and can cause severe allergic reaction.
 And even though the European hornets are not protected in the UK, they are becoming critically endangered.
 So, unless found nesting in a place which poses danger to humans, please leave the European hornets be.

-So, how can you tell the two apart?
+So, how can you tell the two types of hornet apart?
 It’s not as difficult as you may think – but does require a good eye and attention to detail.
 European hornets are usually larger, mainly brownish, with clearly visible yellow stripes on the abdomen.
-They pretty much look like wasps on steroids.
+They essentially look like over-sized wasps.

-Now, their Asian counterparts look far more sinister, just like their intent.
-Overall black, with bright-yellow legs and just a single yellow segment on the abdomen, they are slightly smaller than the European hornet, but so much more dangerous.
+Their Asian counterparts are black overall, with bright-yellow legs and a single yellow segment on the abdomen.
+They are slightly smaller than the European hornet, but much more dangerous.
 Unlike native hornets, these primarily hunt honeybees.

-They pose a huge danger to our native western honeybees, as they have not evolved any defensive behaviours against this enemy.
+Asian hornets pose a huge danger to native western honeybees, as the latter have not evolved any defensive behaviours against this enemy.
 They easily fall victim to the ruthless Asian predators, often becoming so scared that they refuse to leave the beehives and, with the queen stopping laying eggs, the whole colony inevitably collapses.

 Spotting Asian hornets is absolutely crucial.
 But be careful, as these insects are aggressive and will often attack en masse.
 This makes Asian hornets a real threat to gundogs and shooters, especially from July to November, when their secondary nests are active.
 These are often found in the undergrowth, in brambles and hedges, or high in the trees.
 The nests are well camouflaged and hard to spot until too late, so be vigilant.Â